uio-bmi/ligo/docs_source/usecases/epitope-specific_TCR_AIRRs.rst

 Simulating of the epitope-specific TCRs
 -------------------------

-We defined an epitope-specific motif using the VDJdb database.
+For simplicity, we defined an epitope-specific motif using the VDJdb database.
 Further details on transforming known epitope-specific TCRs from VDJdb into LIgO motifs can be found in the tutorial :ref:`Constructing LIgO motifs inspired by a database of TCR sequences with known antigen specificities`.
 In this simulation, we will utilize long seeds created in the same tutorial :ref:`Constructing LIgO motifs inspired by a database of TCR sequences with known antigen specificities`.
 The rejection sampling method was used to avoid introducing additional artifacts to LIgO-simulated TCRs.

 The yaml file below describes simulation parameters used for LIgO simulation.
 You can find more details on how the parameters for the simulation were chosen in the tutorial :ref:`Constructing LIgO motifs inspired by a database of TCR sequences with known antigen specificities` and find more information about how to run receptor-level simulation using the quickstart :ref:`How to use LIgO for receptor-level simulation`.